Edb83/penny-for-your-thoughts/README.md

 ## Disclaimer

-This site was developed for educational purposes but a real client
+This site was developed for educational purposes but will be used as envisaged once the remaining features have been implemented